What Makes Us Behave The Way We Do

 Building a Powerful Team Requires Work

-Excellent teamwork requires leveraging all the talents of the people found on your team.
+Excellent teamwork requires leveraging all the talent of the people in your team.
 People need to feel that their work is being supported, while the manager guides and coaches everybody to their full potential.

 There is so more to a successful company that merely generating profits.
-A truly successful company uses the talents in the organization to form a circle that ends up equaling more than for example separate parts.
+A truly successful company uses the skills in the organization to form a circle that ends up equaling more than for example separate parts.
 This kind of equation can quickly disintegrate when individuals are being ignored or feel demoralized.
 For example, staff bullying can quickly demotivate a large part the team, resulting in damaged relationships and impact on the profits of the company if it is not brought quickly under control.

 Building strong relationships is a pre-requisite for any strong team.